flowenol/4864P-tester/README.md

 ## Acknowledgments

 * This is a simple educational project, and was developed to this sole purpose.
+* Nevertheless, you should be able to diagnose failed memory chips in your Commodore C64 board.
 * I take no responsibility for any negative outcomes or damage you may encounter using this project.